dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 -p # Number of threads to use.
 --paired-end # Input reads are paired-end reads.
 --forward-prob # Probability of generating a read from the forward strand of a transcript.
 1: strand-specific protocol where all (upstream) reads are derived from the forward strand; 0: strand-specific protocol where all (upstream) read are derived from the reverse strand; 0.5: non-strand-specific protocol.
 {% endhighlight%}

+#### Output

+RSEM generates 2 result files:
+1. rsem.genes.results
+2. rsem.isoforms.results.
+### Prepare input matrix(rows = mRNAs, columns = samples)
+prepare input matrix to programs such as EBSeq, DESeq, or edgeR to identify differentially expressed genes

+We use paste command to join the rsem.genes.results files side-by-side, then use cut to select the columns containing the expected_count information, and place them into a final output file.
+Repeat the same step for isoforms.+

+This one-line command assumes the genes (and transcripts) in each files are in the same order.
+If they are not, you will have to sort the files before joining them together.
+{% highlight bash %}
+paste rsem.genes.results | tail -n+2 | cut -f1,5,12,19,26 > edgeR.genes.rsem.txt
+paste rsem.isoforms.results | tail -n+2 | cut -f1,5,13,21,29 > edgeR.isoforms.rsem.txt
+{% endhighlight %}

+#### Why we use expected_count provided by RSEM?
+The problem with using raw read counts is that the origin of some reads cannot always be uniquely determined.
+If two or more distinct transcripts in a particular sample share some common sequence (for example, if they are alternatively spliced mRNAs or mRNAs derived from paralogous genes), then sequence alignment may not be sufficient to discriminate the true origin of reads mapping to these transcripts.
+One approach to addressing this issue involves discarding these multiple-mapped reads (multireads for short) entirely.
+Another involves partitioning and distributing portions of a multiread’s expression value between all of the transcripts to which it maps.
+So-called “rescue” methods implement this second approach in a naive fashion.
+RSEM improves upon this approach, utilizing an Expectation-Maximization (EM) algorithm to estimate maximum likelihood expression levels.
+These “expected counts” can then be provided as a matrix (rows = mRNAs, columns = samples) to programs such as EBSeq, DESeq, or edgeR to identify differentially expressed genes.

+### Quantification with HTSeq

+#### Usage
+{% highlight bash %}
+htseq-count [options] <alignment_file> <gff_file>
+{% endhighlight %}

+#### Execute
+{% highlight bash %}
+htseq-count -f bam -r pos
+{% endhighlight%}